 Then Jesus said to the crowds and to His disciples, “The scribes and the Pharisees sit on Moses’ seat, so do and observe whatever they tell you, but not the works they do.
 For they preach, but do not practice.
 Matthew 23:1-3

 In fact, did you know that the order of leadership in the Church has been set on its head for centuries?
 Historically, After the 2nd century, the word “pastor” was rarely used.
 It wasn’t until the 17th century and the reformation that it reappeared in usage in the church.
 It then gained greater popularity as the title of the top leader in the church in the 1800s.

 But let’s take a closer look at Ephesians to see what order God placed the Pastor and Teacher.

 And He Himself gave some to be Apostles, some Prophets, some Evangelists, and some Pastors and Teachers, for the equipping of the saints for the work of ministry, for the edifying of the body of Christ, Ephesians 4:11-12

 And God put all things under Jesus’ feet and gave Him as head over all things to the church, Ephesians 1:22

-I hope that you will see that the hierarchy of the Chruch is Jesus as the head then the Apostles on down.
+I hope that you will see that the hierarchy of the Church is Jesus as the head then the Apostles on down.
 But the religious have flipped it upside down.
-For the most part these days, the Pastor and Teacher are the only ones we hear about.
+For the most part these days, the Pastor, Teacher, Deacons, and Elders are the only ones we hear about.
 Who is it that rules the church congregations in this age?
-The Pastor leads the church, and the Teacher is even greater.
+The Pastor leads the church, and the Teacher seems to be elevated even higher.